RevoluPowered/one-voip-godot-4/README.md

-# one-voip-godot-4
-One voip plugin to rule them all

 ## VOIP One for Godot 4

 A plugin with the goal of merging all the VOIP plugins into one general purpose plugin for godot4